 For each of the five views (Port, Logical, Net, Region, and Block) the Search and Filter operations are available.
-Open first the Find windows and search for specific design elements.
-Click the Filter icon in the Design View window or any cloned Find windows to search and filter the display.
-Three types of searches are available:
+Opens first the Find windows and searches for specific design elements.
+You can use wildcard characters such as "" or "?" in the filter for wildcard matching.
+For example, when you enter FDDR in the filter, the FDDR component and all its lower level primitives are displayed.